JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiAlertBlocksSpecs.md

 ````````````````````````````````

 ### Options
-The FlexiAlertBlocks extension has the following option types:
+The FlexiAlertBlocks extension has the following options types:

 #### `FlexiAlertBlockOptions`
 Options for a FlexiAlertBlock.